SM 32x400 [2xM8] / N52 - magnetic roller

 bulk discounts:

-Call us tel: +48 22 499 98 98 or contact us via contact form on the contact page.
-You can check the strength as well as the shape of neodymium magnets in our magnetic mass calculator force calculator
+Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
+You can check the power and the appearance of neodymium magnet in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.